 Monthly treatment with Tri-Heart® Plus chewable tablets also provides effective treatment and control of ascarids (T. canis, T. leonina) and hookworms (A. caninum, U. stenocephala, A. braxiliense).
 Clients should be advised of measures to be taken to prevent reinfection with intestinal parasites.

-What happens if I miss giving a dose: If a dose is missed and over 30 days have gone by since the last dose, give Tri-Heart Plus immediately and resume a monthly dosing schedule.
+If a dose is missed and over 30 days have gone by since the last dose, give Tri-Heart Plus immediately and resume a monthly dosing schedule.
 Tell your veterinarian that a dose was missed.

-What happens if I overdose the pet: If you know or suspect your pet has had an overdose, or if you observe diarrhea, vomiting, incoordination, convulsions or drooling, contact your veterinarian immediately.
+If you know or suspect your pet has had an overdose, or if you observe diarrhea, vomiting, incoordination, convulsions or drooling, contact your veterinarian immediately.

-What should I avoid while giving Tri-Heart Plus: Although there are no known drug or food interactions with this medication, consult with your veterinarian before using Tri-Heart Plus with any other medications, including vitamins and supplements, since interactions may occur.
+Although there are no known drug or food interactions with this medication, consult with your veterinarian before using Tri-Heart Plus with any other medications, including vitamins and supplements, since interactions may occur.